 Herod (Matthew 2:1-12)

 We’re starting a new series today called “Christmas Characters” or, put another way, “Christmas for Real People.”
-For the next four weeks, we’re going to look at some of the famous Christmas characters from the original Christmas story.
+For the next four weeks, we'll explore famous Christmas characters from the original Christmas story.
 I’d like to discover who these people really were and what they experienced that first Christmas.
 Then I’d like to see if there’s anything that we can learn from their lives.

 I’d like to begin by looking at some of Herod’s strengths and accomplishments, because in many ways Herod was a man of incredible talent and accomplishment.
 Even though Herod came from a successful and well-placed family, a large part of Herod’s success was due to his own strengths and talents.
 Even more impressive than a person who rises to the top is a person who stays at the top.
 Herod was able to remain king at a very volatile period for 42 years.
 So Herod had a lot going for him.

-One of Herod’s greatest strengths is that HEROD KNEW THE IMPORTANCE OF RELATIONSHIPS.
+One of Herod’s greatest strengths is that Herod understood the importance of relationships.
 Herod could have written the statement, “It’s not what you know, it’s who you know.”
 Herod knew how to win friends and influence people.
 I read last week that the most successful people ask their bosses, “What do I need to do in order to get ahead in my job?”
 Herod was the kind of guy who would ask that sort of question.
 Herod knew the importance of relationships.

-We could learn from Herod’s people skills.
+We can learn about people skills from Herod.
 We probably shouldn’t imitate his more devious side of relationships, but we should imitate the way that we learned how to win friends and influence people.
 This is very commendable.
 In fact, the Bible is full of advice on how to develop our personal relations with friends, family members, co-workers, and our superiors.
-Herod possessed very good people skills.
+Herod had excellent people skills.

-Herod had another great strength, which many people feel was his greatest achievement.
+Herod had another great strength, which many people felt was his greatest achievement.
 In fact, many of you have probably seen this achievement of Herod’s firsthand, two thousand years after he lived.
-HEROD WAS A GREAT BUILDER.
+Herod was a great builder.
 Everybody has a desire to leave a legacy – something that people can point to after we’re gone and say, “Wow.
 She really made a difference.
-His life really counted.”
+Her life really counted.”
 It’s been two thousand years since Herod lived, but you can still go to Israel and marvel at the buildings that he constructed.
-He built Jerusalem a magnificent theatre and amphitheatre.
-He rebuilt entire cities.
-If you go to Caesarea, on the coast of the Mediterranean, you can see the ruins the city and harbor that he built.
-I’ve stood in the amphitheatre there and marveled that it’s lasted so long.
+He built Jerusalem a magnificent theater and amphitheater.
+He reconstructed entire cities.
+If you go to Caesarea, on the coast of the Mediterranean, you can see the ruins of the city and harbor that he built.
+I’ve stood in the amphitheater there and marveled that it’s lasted so long.
 Herod was such an accomplished builder that he even devised a trademark design for his building stones, some of which weighed up to 500 tons.
 Herod was known for his architectural taste and ability.

 Herod’s crowning achievement, though, was the reconstruction of the Jewish Temple.
 You may or may not know that the Temple in Jerusalem was constructed three times.
 The original one was built by Solomon, and was magnificent.
 Solomon’s Temple was destroyed by the Babylonians in 586 BCE, and a second Temple was rebuilt by a man named Zerubbabel.
 The second Temple wasn’t nearly as nice as the first.
 In fact, for many people, the second Temple was a disappointment.
 But Herod changed all that.

 Around 20 BCE, Herod began to rebuild the Temple, a project that lasted over eighty years and involved over ten thousand workers.
 He did such a good job that he made it even more magnificent than even Solomon’s original Temple had been.
-It ranked among the world’s wonders of the day.
+It was considered one of the wonders of the world at the time.
 Even when Jerusalem was attacked and destroyed in 70 CE (A.D.), the commander of that attack tried to spare the Temple from destruction because of its beauty.
 Listen to what Jesus’ disciples said about the Temple: “Teacher, look at these tremendous buildings!
 Look at the massive stones in the walls!”
 (Mark 13:1).
 Josephus, one of the most famous historians of that day, wrote that his Temple project was “the most glorious of his actions…sufficient for an everlasting memorial of him.”
 Herod was a lavish builder of cities and projects, and that has to go down as one of his greatest accomplishments.

 Ecclesiastes 9:10 says, “Whatever you do, do well.
 For when you go to the grave, there will be no work or planning or knowledge or wisdom.”
 Herod lived out this verse.
 He worked hard in an effort to leave a lasting legacy.
 I think a lot of us can relate to the need to make a contribution in our work, to know that our job really mattered, that we left the world a better place.
 Herod is to be commended in that he left behind a number of building projects that improved the world, and even were used in God’s work.